 Dealership Purchase Advantages

-• You can request documentation more easily
+• You can easily obtain documentation

-• Many dealers have financing options
+• Most dealers offer financing options

-• Paperwork is usually standardized
+• Paperwork is often standardized

-• Trade-ins may be possible
+• Trade-ins are possible

 • Title handling tends to be smoother